dersuchendee/SLCommunityFellowship/stories/Sarah_Researcher/Sarah1-PlantsPerspectives.md

 - Books and articles relevant to the domain of research
 - Plant specimens catalogues

-Sage could be helped by:
+Sarah could be helped by:
 - A technology to find and easily exolore archival and historical plant specimens resources;
 - A technology to seek for relations and connetions between plant specimen records and their interpretations;
 - A technology to visualize the above-mentioned contents.